felucius/KwetterBackendAPI/README.md

 To unfollow a specific user by it's username
 - api/users/unfollowuser/'user-data'/'usertounfollow-data'

+To get following users from a single user
+- api/users/getfollowing/'username-data'

+To get followers from a single user
+- api/users/getfollowers/'username-data'

 # Tweets and tweet information
 To find all tweets
 - api/tweets